 The interception of ballistic missiles and hypersonic weapons (as soon as these are fully operational) is likely to remain only intermittently successful (see 3.2.1. and 3.2.3), though the European Phased Adaptive Approach (EPAA) have made advances towards increasing the likelihood of interception.
 At best, only a handful of carefully selected targets stand a chance at effective protection.
 Given the difficulty of sufficient successful interception of more than a handful of ballistic missiles and hypersonic weapons, should these be armed with nuclear or other non-conventional warheads, active defence is not a suitable measure to protect "soft" targets such as cities or civilian infrastructure.
 In the case of missiles armed with weapons of mass destruction (WMDs), anything less than a perfect success rate of interception would for all intents and purposes be indistinguishable from total failure.
-Nor are passive defence measures such as concealment, hardening, mobility, and dispersion conceivable for civilian targets.
-They are likely to have only limited benefits for populations given the precision and destructive capacity of current-day weapons.221 Active and passive measures might only be feasible for specific infrastructural targets, such as port facilities or energy storage.
-As a result, for defence against the possibility of attacks with large numbers of ballistic missiles, both at the strategic and theatre level, and hypersonic weapons, preventive measures provide an essential component of air and missile defence in the true sense of the word.
+Nor are passive defence measures such as concealment, hardening, mobility, and dispersion conceivable for civilian warheads, then at least to manage strategic stability.